Access data from Azure cloud storage during interactive development

 Downloading data using the azcopy utility

-Use the azcopy utility to download the data to the local SSD of your host (local machine, cloud VM, Azure Machine Learning Compute Instance), into the local filesystem.
-The azcopy utility, which is pre-installed on an Azure Machine Learning compute instance, will handle this.
-If you don't use an Azure Machine Learning compute instance or a Data Science Virtual Machine (DSVM), you may need to install azcopy.
-See azcopy for more information.
+Use the azcopy utility to download the data to the local SSD of your host (local machine, cloud VM, Azure Machine Learning Compute Instance, etc.), into the local filesystem.
+The azcopy utility, which is preinstalled on an Azure Machine Learning compute instance, handles the data download.
+If you don't use an Azure Machine Learning compute instance or a Data Science Virtual Machine (DSVM), you might need to install azcopy.
+For more information, visit azcopy.

 Caution